The Scottish Trace Element and Micronutrient Diagnostic and Research Laboratory strives to maintain a high quality service in terms of ....

 Reference intervals used in the Laboratory have been determined in a variety of populations - healthy laboratory staff or drawn from the literature.
 Where possible age- and gender-adjusted reference intervals are used.
 Reference intervals for infants and children are often not available.

 Turnaround times are calculated from the time of receipt of sample to the time that result is available to be emailed, posted or accessed electronically by SCIStore.
-Target turnaround times are > 90% within 6 working days for trace element analytes with the exception of mercury, arsenic, nickel, cobalt, chromium and cadmium in urine which are > 90% within 10 working days, and mercury and arsenic in hair which are > 90% within 15 working days.
-For vitamins target turnaround times are > 90% within 10 working days.
-In practice, our actual turnaround times are usually far better than this and so the average turnaround times for individual analytes are recorded in the tables found on each analyte's webpage.
+Target turnaround times can be found on this page.
+In practice, our actual turnaround times are usually far better than the target so the average turnaround times for individual analytes are recorded in the tables found on each analyte's webpage.
 On occasions, clinical cases of toxic trace element poisonings require a faster turnaround time to optimise patient management.
 In such circumstances, please phone and we can usually arrange for our analytical runs to be reorganised to expedite analysis.

 Analytical goals are employed as quality indicators by STEMDRL to ensure that the results produced by the laboratory are fit for their intended use.
 The analytical goals stated within this document are for intermediate precision expressed as a coefficient of variation (CV).
 Acceptable and desirable analytical goals have been calculated from biological variation data when available.
 Desirable CV = 0.5CVI and acceptable CV = 0.75 CVI, where CVI is the intraindividual variation.
 Desirable CV is based on more stringent criteria and may not always be obtainable using current analytical techniques.
 In instances where biological variation data is not available, goals have been based on STEMDRL state-of-the-art which relates to the analytical performance technically achievable by the laboratory.